eve-le-guillou/latticeBoltzmannOpenAcc/README.md

-# CUDA LBM SOLVER
+# OpenACC LBM SOLVER
-## Cranfield University 2015
+## Cranfield University 2020
 This software is a Lattice Boltzmann solver for simple geometries.

 # Build
 To build the program use the provided Makefile.
-By default it will create object files and build the code with single precision (float)
+By default it will create object files and build the code with double precision (float)

     $ make

 To build with double precision

     $ make FLOAT_TYPE=USE_DOUBLE

-To build a more compact (and slightly faster) version without object files
+To create a serial build:

-    $ make release
+    $ make serial

 To create Doxygen documentation (HTML, LaTeX)

     $ make doc

 To create Doxygen documentation and pdf

     $ made latexdoc

-To run unittests

-    $ make test

-To create a debug build
+To create a parallel debug build that executes on Crescent's front node

     $ make debug

 To clean the project

     $ make clean

-## Build on Windows
-The code is prepared to be built in Windows environment although success is not guaranteed.
-To build it you will need GNU make.
-You can use the Windows compliant MinGW version or the POSIX compliant Cygwin version, both should work without other changes the same way on Linux.
- * Visual C++ compiler suite (added to PATH) / also work with the free Express edition
- * CUDA Toolkit (added to PATH)
- * GNU make (added to PATH)

 # Dependencies
-## CuTest
-CuTest is a single file ANSI C unittest framework, which compiles together with the code so it does not need any special treatment.
-## Argtable 2
+## Argtable 3
-Argtable is an ANSI C command line parser, whick use CMAKE for building configuration thus can be built on any environment.
-On windows it does not support regex so some parameters are defined as normal string parameters on windows.
-To build it, download and setup CMAKE than generate the project according to your environment and build it.

-The repository contains already built version of the library for 64bit linux and 64bit Windows.
+Argtable is an open source ANSI C library that parses GNU-style command-line options.
+It simplifies command-line parsing by defining a declarative-style API that can be used to specify what a program's command-line syntax should look like.
+Argtable3 is a single-file library.
+All that is needed to integrate it to the project is copying argtable3.c in the main directory and including argtable3.h in the source code.
+As PGC++ cis a compiler for C++ source code, argtable3.c was modified to argtable3.cpp.

 # Running the program

+## Compare files
+To compare results in the default place with previous ones just run

+    $ ./lbmsolver compare <path to result file>

+To compare files at path different than the default

+    $ ./lbmsolver compare <path to result file1> <path to result file2>

 ## Input files
 The program needs at least 3 files to run if no parameters passed to the executable
  * SetUpData.ini
- * Mesh/D2node.dat
+ * Mesh/<Lattice_name>_BC.dat
- * Mesh/BCconnectors.dat
+ * Mesh/<Lattice_name>_Node.dat

 ## Input parameters
-To get the full list of parameters
+To get the full list of parameters (the following was not maintained and may not work)

     $ ./lbmsolver -h
     Usage: ./lbmsolver  [-ht] [-f <file>] [-n <file>] [-b <file>] [-o <file>] [-u <u>] [-v <v>] [-r <rho>] [-s <nu>] [--inlet=[yes|no|pulsatile]] [-c [BGKW|TRT|MRT]] [--curved] [-l [yes|second|first]] [-i <N>] [--every=<N>] [--after=<N>] [--format=[paraview|tecplot]] [-d <id>]